listr2/listr2/docs/task/task.md

   - task
 ---

 `listr2` is a collection of tasks that are housed in a single instance as we have just created.
-Therefore the task is the smallest building block of your task list.
+Therefore the [Task](/api/interfaces/ListrTask.html) is the smallest building block of your task list.

 <!-- more -->